MatrixMind-cloud/AWS-RDS-Operator/README.md

 The applications can bind to the database using the service object and using the secret.
 The secret data is added immediately since creation of the RDS can take a while.
 The service is only added when the RDS is ready.

+## Status

+Project is still WIP and is an aside project.

+Needed to get into alpha phase:

+- [ ] Finalize CRD yaml according to spec in README
+- [ ] AWS access code initializer
+- [ ] Code on.create handler using the k8s and rds tooling
+- [ ] Code on.update handler determining the difference either size or users
+- [ ] Code on.delete handler removing service and starting snapshot.
+Secrets stay.
+- [ ] Database access checker component needed
+- [ ] Error handling and logging of the Operator

+Additional nice to haves:

+- [ ] Add support for MySQL
+- [ ] Cross cloud support (Azure, GCP)
+- [ ] On premise fallback option using another operator (configurable)
+- [ ] Status logging in objects equal to cloud status
+- [ ] Object log retrieval equal to log of database in cloud
+- [ ] Configurable backup support including offload to cold storage
+- [ ] Supporting multiple replicas (mapped to AZ of the cluster)